01 of 11

 Mix the Cake and Frosting Together

-Begin to mix the frosting and the cake crumbs together with you hands, working until the mixture is evenly moistened.
+Begin to mix the frosting and the cake crumbs together with your hands, working until the mixture is evenly moistened.
 You want the cake mixture to easily hold together when you press it into a ball, but still retain a little texture.
-My personal preference is to have some “crumb” left to the crumb, so that it is not just a gooey ball.
+My personal preference is to have some “crumb” left to the crumb so that it is not just a gooey ball.
 Of course, tastes vary, so if it seems as if the cake mixture is too dry, or you like a gooier taste, add more frosting until you're happy with the taste and... texture.

 Make sure that when you're finished mixing, the cake holds together well when you squeeze it into a ball.Continue to 5 of 11 below.

 Form the Cake Into Egg Shapes

 Using a cookie scoop or teaspoon, form the mixture into small balls about 1 inch in diameter.
 Roll the balls into oblong shapes between your palms, and pinch one end until it's thinner so that they resemble egg shapes.
 If you are using a standard 1-tablespoon cookie scoop, you should get about 48 eggs from this recipe.Continue to 6 of 11 below.

 Freeze the Cake Balls

 Once all of the cake pops are formed, place them on a foil- or waxed paper-covered baking sheet, and put them in the freezer to firm up, for about 30 minutes.Continue to 7 of 11 below.